Does Home Warranty Cover Washing Machines? Repair vs Replacement Explained

 The 50% Rule

-Home warranty companies generally follow the 50% rule: if the estimated repair cost exceeds 50% of what a comparable new washing machine costs, replacement becomes the more practical (and often approved) option.
-Here's how that plays out in real numbers:
+Home warranty companies generally follow the 50% rule: if the estimated repair cost exceeds 50% of what a comparable new washing machine costs (or 50% of your plan's coverage cap), replacement becomes the more practical option.
+It's not a written rule in every contract, but it's a widely used internal benchmark.
+Here's how that plays out in 2026 numbers:

 Situation Repair Cost New Washer Cost Decision